Northwestern vs. Boise State: Odds, spread, over/under - NCAA Tournament First Round

 Northwestern vs. Boise State Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup available on several sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup on individual sportsbooks.

 |Favorite